A note on BPS structures and Gopakumar-Vafa invariants: Introduction

-{\textbf{Acknowledgements.}} I would like to thank A. Barbieri, T. Bridgeland, M. Kool and J. Scalise for some discussions related to this note.
-I am very grateful to the organisers and participants in the workshop \emph{D-modules, quantum geometry, and related topics}, Kyoto, December 2018, and especially to H. Iritani, K. Iwaki, T. Mochizuki, C. Sabbah and Y. Toda, for their interest in my talks and for their suggestions.\\
+{\textbf{Acknowledgements.}} I would like to thank A. Barbieri, T. Bridgeland, M. Kool and J. Scalise for some discussions related to this note, and the anonymous Referees for several important comments on the manuscript.
+I am very grateful to the organisers and participants in the workshops \emph{Geometric correspondences of gauge theories}, Vienna, August-September 2018, and \emph{D-modules, quantum geometry, and related topics}, Kyoto, December 2018, especially to H. Iritani, K. Iwaki, T. Mochizuki, C. Sabbah and Y. Toda, for their interest in my talks and for their suggestions.
+My participation in these activities was supported by the Erwin Schr\"odinger Institute, Vienna and the Research Institute for the Mathematical Sciences, Kyoto.\\